Note: GRE Requirements are Supsended for Fall 2022 Admission

 After their first year, most of our students find jobs teaching or doing research.
 We do not advise first-year students to begin teaching, as they first need to establish themselves well in the program.
 Starting in their second year, however, many students find jobs teaching at the CUNY colleges (such as Hunter, Queens, City College, Brooklyn, Lehman, or LaGuardia).
 When teaching at CUNY colleges, some students are hired on a course-by-course basis as adjuncts.
 Others receive Graduate Teaching Fellowships, which guarantee them three years of teaching in one department.
 Students can also get teaching jobs at the many private colleges in the area.
 In recent years, all students who have wanted teaching jobs have found them.

 There are also many opportunities for students to work as research assistants.
 This is especially true if they have statistical skills, although many students with skills in ethnographic research are also hired.
-They work for CUNY's institutional research offices and at the Graduate Center's research centers, such as the Center for Urban Research or the Center for the Study of Culture, technology, and Work.
+They work for CUNY's institutional research offices and at the Graduate Center's research centers, such as the Center for Urban Research.
 They also work for individual professors with research grants.
 These research jobs provide excellent learning opportunities and often yield dissertation topics.

 Most of our students engage in at least part-time work, except for those who receive Magnet or Gilleece awards.
 In most cases, the work they do contributes to their academic development, as they either teach or do research.
 We organize our class schedule to enable students to work while attending classes, with most of our classes offered in the late afternoon or early evening.